spdx/spdx-3-model/model/Licensing/Licensing.md

 (Classes and Properties associated with string license expressions) and in the ExpandedLicensingProfile (Classes and Properties used for a fully parsed syntax tree of license expressions).

-There are 2 licensing related relationship types - declaredLicense and concludedLicense.
+There are 2 relationship types related to licensing - declaredLicense and concludedLicense.

 A declaredLicense identifies the license information actually found in the Software Artifact, for example as detected by use of automated tooling.

 This field is not intended to capture license information obtained from an external source, such as a package's website.
-Such information can be included, as needed, in a concludedLicense field.
+Such information can be included, as needed, in the concludedLicense field.

 A declaredLicense may be expressed differently in practice for different types of Software Artifacts.
 For example:

 * for Packages:
-  * would include license info describing the license of the Package as a whole, found in the Package itself (e.g., LICENSE file, README file, metadata in the Package, etc.)
+  * would include license info for the Package as a whole, found in the Package itself (e.g., LICENSE file, README file, metadata in the Package, etc.)
   * would not include any license information that is not in the Package